-New hires should complete the W-4 form and submit them to you as soon as possible after they begin working for you; you need time to process it before you start doing payroll.
-You’ll use the information they enter, i.e., marital status, dependents, etc., to cross reference the IRS withholding table, so you know how much money to deduct from their paychecks.
-You’ll eventually report the tax withholding on their year-end W2 form.
+New hires should complete the W-4 form and submit it to you as soon as possible after they begin working, as you need time to process it before you start doing payroll.
+You’ll use the information they enter (i.e., marital status, dependents, etc.) to cross reference the IRS withholding table so you know how much money to deduct from their paychecks.
+You’ll eventually report the tax withholding on their year-end W-2 form.

 You must implement the new W-4 Form by the start of the employee’s first official payroll period ending on or after the 30th day from the date you receive it.
 For example, consider an employee who is paid bimonthly (on the 15th and last day of the month).
 He turns in his W-4 on Nov.
 12th.
 You need to set up his employee record and pay using the new W-4 Form by Dec.
 15.

 Note: You cannot accept a W-4 Form by email or fill it out for an employee.
 They must sign it in person.
 You can receive it in print or through electronic systems that comply with IRS regulations.

 If you want to learn about more forms employers are responsible for filling out or collecting, check out our payroll forms article.

 Tips to Help Your Employees Complete the W-4 Form

 It’s not only in your best interest to get the W-4 Forms filled out correctly and on time, but it also helps your employee too.
 Here are some tips for getting the forms done right.